How Can Fashion Brands Show Up Authentically For Pride?

 Beyond donating profits and working with the LGBTQIA+ community to ensure Pride-themed merchandise steers away from stereotypes, Erlick says there are a lot more companies could be doing.
 According to Erlick, there’s a pattern in the way that fashion brands partner with larger LGBTQIA+ organizations during Pride month.
 “These corporations don't want to take a risk on smaller organizations, on organizations that might be doing more radical work and groups that are donating directly to trans people, for example,” says Erlick.
 “There are other organizations, for example, that have taken explicitly anti-capitalist or anti-racist stances, and those aren't the organizations that we're seeing having the most funding.”

-For all the complications of making Pride merch, at a time when LGBTQIA+ people are increasingly under attack thanks to policies like Florida’s “Don’t Say Gay” bill and anti-trans legislation introduced around the country, Werner and Dekoning say that fashion can also be used as a tool to raise awareness.
+For all the complications of making Pride merch, at a time when LGBTQIA+ people are increasingly under attack thanks to policies like Florida’s “Don’t Say Gay” bill and anti-trans legislation introduced around the country, Ivanka Dekoning, a queer creator, says that fashion can also be used as a tool to raise awareness.

 “I definitely think it is a good thing because we need to keep these organizations running,” says Dekoning.
 But she says that fashion brands still have a lot to learn when it comes showing up for the LGBTQIA+ community beyond Pride month.
 “Reaching out to the community and getting the community more involved would be a very authentic way of presenting products in the future for Pride.”